ogzozdemir/Unity-Shooter-Project/README.md

 # Unity-Shooter-Project

-Welcome to my first FPS game with the aim of expanding my portfolio quickly.
+Welcome to my first FPS game​​ I quickly created with the aim of expanding my portfolio.
 The game is quite short and simple.
 Our goal is to kill enemies, yes, just that.

 **Features:**